raspberrypilearning/physical-computing-guide/connect-leds.md

     ![](images/gpio-connect-ground.png)

 1. Now take a red LED and have a look at it.
-Note which leg is longer than the other.
+Note that one leg is longer than the other.

     LED stands for Light Emitting Diode.
 An LED glows when electricity is passed through it.
-It has one leg longer than the other.
+As we noted above, LEDs have one leg which is longer than the other.
 This is important as it tells us which way round the LED should be placed into a circuit in order for the current to flow through it and make it work.
 The longer leg (known as the **anode**), is always connected to the positive supply of the circuit.
 The shorter leg (known as the **cathode**) is connected to the negative side of the power supply, known as **ground**.

 1. Push the long leg of the LED into a hole on the 'E' row of the breadboard, e.g. E3, and the shorter leg into a hole next to it on the same row, e.g. E2, like this: